Glazzes/react-native-zoom-toolkit/README.md

 | onPinchEnd      | function | undefined                      | callback fired as soon as the user lift their fingers off the screen after pinching |
 | onGestureActive | function | undefined                      | [worklet function](https://docs.swmansion.com/react-native-reanimated/docs/2.x/fundamentals/worklets/) fired from the moment pinch gesture starts until the snap back animation finishes, as its only argument receives the state of the gesture that includes position in `x` and `y`, `width`, `height`, `translateX`, `translateY` and `scale` values, useful when you want to mirror the current pinch gesture to some other component |
 | onGestureEnd    | function | undefined                      | callback fired once the snap back animation has finished                                                                                                                                                                                             |
-#### ResetableZoom's Notes
+#### SnapBackZoom's Notes

-**resizeConfig:** everything is better with an example, imagine you have a lot of images you want to render as tiles of 200x200 pixel size, for many of those images the aspect ratio has been compromised, assume one of those images is 1980x1080 pixel size and you would like this image to resize in a way the aspect ratio is no longer compromised when the image as scaled two times by the pinch gesture, your object would look like this
+**resizeConfig:** everything is better with an example, imagine you have a lot of images you want to render as tiles of 200x200 pixel size, for many of those images the aspect ratio has been compromised, assume one of those images is 1920x1080 pixel size and you would like this image to resize in a way the aspect ratio is no longer compromised when the image has been scaled two times by the pinch gesture, your object would look like this
 ```javascript
 {
   size: { width: 200, height: 200 }, // size of your tile